HOW DO I START USING MY STAMPS?

 HOW DO I CLEAN MY STAMPS?

 We'd love to tell you to always clean your stamps with warm, soapy water, but we know that's just not possible.
-After all, we all want to spend less time cleaning and more time crafting, so we recommend using baby wipes, or other gentle, lint-free wipes, to clean your stamps between impressions.
+After all, we all want to spend less time cleaning and more time crafting, right?!
+So we recommend using baby wipes, or other gentle, lint-free wipes, to clean your stamps between impressions.

 From time to time, we do recommend a more thorough cleaning with water, to help keep your stamps sticky, and debris free.